juanchiparra/recreating-with-d3/README.md

 Each week I'll be recreating a data visualization that has caught my attention from a media outlet.
 Regardless of the way it was visualized or the tools that were used, I'll try to recreate it using D3.js.

-It's a personal challenge to keep learning.
+It's a personal challenge to keep learning: https://juanchiparra.github.io/recreating-with-d3/

 | Week | Source | Code | Visualization |